james34602/Neural-Network-Quadraphonic-Upmix/README.md

 ![FV2](./PrimaryAmbientClassifier2/equation2.svg)

 ## Analysis
-* Extra hidden layer was added to **NN1**, which avoid model underfitting, also, lead author assume the first layer act as a feature extractor, we have no actual proof that the model is using it's first layer as I intend.
+* Extra hidden layer was added to **NN1**, which avoid model underfitting, also, lead author assume the first layer act as a feature extractor, we have no actual proof that the network is using it's first layer as I intend.
 * Experiments shown last hidden layer control the transition of stereo audio panning mask function.

 Among end-to-end learning characteristics are: